floodnet-nyc/flood-sensor/README.md

-# FloodSense Sensor Technical Documentation
+# Flood Sensor Technical Documentation
-The latest and current deployment version of flood sensor is maintained on the [main](https://github.com/floodsense/floodsense_sensor/tree/main) branch
+The latest and current deployment version of flood sensor is maintained on the [main](https://github.com/floodnet-nyc/flood-sensor) branch

-[This repository](https://github.com/floodsense/floodsense_sensor) contains the source code for the Floodsense sensor which uses ultrasonic sensor technology to detect floods and send the data over LoRa using LoRaWAN protocol.
+[This repository](https://github.com/floodnet-nyc/flood-sensor) contains the source code for the FloodNet's flood sensor which uses ultrasonic ranging technology to capture flood depths and frequencies in real-time, and sends the data to the backend using LoRaWAN protocol.
 [Here](https://github.com/floodsense/sensor_experiments) is the experiments repo containing technical documentation, analysis and additional support related to this library.

-<u>Note while using this library with CubeCell boards:</u> *For every firmware upload, clear the EEPROM by running the EEPROM example to delete the old keys.
-EEPROM is unaffected by firmware change and shall be cleared manually every time.*
+**<u>Note:</u>** *For every new firmware upload, clear the EEPROM by running the EEPROM example to delete the old keys.
+EEPROM is unaffected by firmware change and shall be cleared manually every time when re-using an old sensor that has been previously deployed.*

 ## Introduction
 Of the myriad impacts that are predicted to accompany climate change, flooding is expected to have an out-sized influence on public health, infrastructure, and mobility in urban areas.
 In New York City, for example, sea level rise and an increase in the occurrence of high intensity rain storms (which convey large volumes of water to drains, leading to backups and overflows) have led to a dramatic increase in flood risk, particularly in low-lying and coastal neighborhoods.
 The physical presence of standing water on streets and sidewalks can impede mobility and restrict access to transportation.
 Additionally, urban flood water contains a diverse array of contaminants, including industrial and household chemicals, fuels, and sewage.
 Access to real-time information on flooding can improve resiliency and efficiency by allowing residents to identify navigable transportation routes and make informed decisions to avoid exposure to floodwater contaminants.

-One of the goals of the [FloodSense](https://www.floodnet.nyc/) project is to develop a flood sensor that overcomes common sensor challenges, as well as the digital infrastructure necessary to log, process, and present the data in combination with other publicly available information, such as rainfall data, 311 flooding complaints, and social media feeds.
-This document specifies the sensor design, building instructions, initial deployment and schematics for technology transfer of the sensor development for the FloodSense project at 370 Jay Street, 13th Floor.
+One of the goals of the [FloodNet](https://www.floodnet.nyc/) project is to develop a flood sensor that overcomes common sensor challenges, as well as the digital infrastructure necessary to log, process, and present the data in combination with other publicly available information, such as rainfall data, 311 flooding complaints, and social media feeds.
+This document specifies the sensor design, building instructions, initial deployment and schematics for technology transfer of the sensor development for the flood sensor at 370 Jay Street, 13th Floor.

 <img src="img/mountedv3.jpeg" width="480" >

-## Build Instructions
+## Sensor Build Instructions

 Step by step build instructions are documented with images on the [documentation](https://floodsense.github.io//quality-management/sensor-assembly-qap/) website.

-## Installation
+## Installing this Library

 All the following three sub-sections are needed to be completed in order to satisfy the requirements to run the software for this sensor.
 Furthermore, in order to utilize the complete functionalities of the sensor, a back-end support is needed.

-#### Necessary Software
+### Necessary Software
 For simplicity, Arduino IDE has been used in the documentation but other IDEs can also be used.
 Arduino IDE, can be downloaded from [Arduino's website](https://www.arduino.cc/en/software).
 The Arduino IDE is used for uploading the firmware to the microcontroller.

-#### FloodSense Sensor Library
+### FloodSense Sensor Library
 Download the FloodSense Sensor Library from [here](https://github.com/floodsense/floodsense_sensor).
 This library contains the source code "src" folder, which is the firmware and contains all the necessary files for this sensor to work.

 **Method 1:**